biojava/biojava.github.io/_wikis/BOSC2009_Presentation.md

 project.
 Work is currently under way to provide a more close integration with BioJava

+The BioJava website is <http://biojava.org/>.
+The version 1.7 release can be downloaded from ...

 Content for abstract / talk :

 `* `[`paper`](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btn397v1?ijkey=jIKd6VUGPrgshbv&keytype=ref)` got accepted`